 Some doctors also recommend holding phones to the ear furthest from the cardiac device.

 High-voltage power lines and substations could potentially trigger the same problems for pacemakers and ICDs.
 But, again, it’s unlikely, according to a second European study.

 Researchers tested 40 cardiac devices, exposing them to a range of voltages.
 They discovered no major concern for people who wear cardiac devices — as long as they’re programmed normally.

 “Walking, running, biking or otherwise crossing under power lines is safe,” says Dr. Wilkoff.
 “Staying under them for too long may be an unnecessary risk, however.”

+It’s also worth noting that magnets in devices like the Apple Watch and Fitbits are another mild threat to those with pacemakers, too.
 For the vast majority of people with pacemakers or ICDs, the risk of any environmental interference is minimal, he notes.